Management of contacts

 Other situations as indicated by local risk assessments.

-Contacts should remain in quarantine at home and monitor their health for 14 days from the last day of possible contact with the infected person.
-Local surveillance guidelines should be followed.
+Contacts should remain in quarantine and monitor their health for up to 14 days from the last day of possible contact with the infected person.

 Screening of travelers